collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Journey

 <!--
-Missing the Forest for the Trees
-You can miss the larger picture by focusing on the details.
+There is a saying, "Don't miss the forest for the trees".
+It means, don't focus so much on the details that you don't see the larger picture.
 -->

 Let’s pretend we’re going on a journey.
 The journey is to learn collaboration and code review.
 I've made this Journey Before.
 When you are making a journey, often you are engrossed in each step.
 When you complete the journey, looking back, perhaps you see the larger picture and have learned something.
 If I were to start my journey of learning collaboration and code review over again, knowing what I know now, I would do things differently from the beginning.